codeaholicguy/dotfiles/README.md

     :PlugInstall

-Remember run this command for getting lastest version of `vim/neovim` plugin:
+If you want to get newest version of `vim/neovim` plugin, in `vim/neovim` simply run:

     :PlugUpdate

-For getting newest version of `vim/neovim` plugin.